 This blueprint provides all the basic components needed to start making your own turn based strategy or turn based tactics game.

-This blueprint provides all the basic components needed to start making your own turn based strategy game.
 It supports both square and hexagonal grids and includes systems for visibility, camera control and AI.
 Levels can be built directly in the viewport through drag and drop or automatically generated on top of the underlying terrain.
 Everything is made using well-organized, commented blueprints, making customizing the system possible even for non-programmers.
 Hours of tutorial videos lets you master the toolkit in no time.
 The toolkit is designed to be as flexible as possible, and is a great starting point for many types of turn based strategy games.

 • Grid based path finding with variable movement cost.